-- Operate the boat for about 5 minutes to warm the transmission fluid.
+1 Operate the boat for about 5 minutes to warm the transmission fluid.
 Turn the engine OFF and disconnect the engine safety starting switch.
-Be sure that the throttle/shift control level is in neutral. - 2 Open the engine compartment box and locate the transmission fluid level dipstick.
+Be sure that the throttle/shift control level is in neutral.

 NOTE: The transmission fluid level must be checked immediately after engine shut-down to prevent an incorrect reading.
 Fluid drains back into the transmission from the cooler and cooler lines, and the dipstick could give a false reading if not done quickly.